redhat-openstack/khaleesi/README.md

     roles_path = /path/to/khaleesi/roles
     library = /path/to/khaleesi/library:$VIRTUAL_ENV/share/ansible
     lookup_plugins = /path/to/khaleesi/plugins/lookups

+NOTE: If you set library in .ansible.cfg, and you try to update ansible, it will fail.
+You will need comment out the line with a '#', run 'pip uninstall ansible; pip install ansible' to fix.

 The roles_path allows us to keep the root of khaleesi "clean", and put playbooks in a subdirectory without needing to use relative paths for the roles.